Proudly Serving NC, SC & GA Including - Columbia, Greenville, Augusta, Charlotte and Charleston

 At Cantey Foundation Specialists, crawl space repair is our specialty, and we'd like to show you why we're the best.
 To help you decide which repairs are best for you, we offer free crawl space repair quotes to homeowners in our area.

-We serve South Carolina, including Simpsonville, Greer, Greenville, Spartanburg, Chapin, Lexington, Mount Pleasant and many areas nearby.
+We serve South Carolina, North Carolina and Georgia, including Greer, Augusta, Simpsonville, Concord, Greenville, Mount Pleasant, Spartanburg and many areas nearby.
 To schedule your free quote, contact us today!